cawilsonvitro/inst_code/readme.md

 (last) remove Any typing
 (last) update gitignore
-package up the file manager and tcp client add way to auto select or have user select which hall system we are going to use code both
+package up the file manager and tcp client and other packages want most into packages add way to auto select or have user select which hall system we are going to use code both